 - curl

-The wizard collects cluster, profiles, release channel, and maintenance windows interactively, then opens your editor with a pre-filled spec before submitting:File mode accepts YAML or JSON, which makes it the preferred path for repeatable setups and a natural interface for agents like Claude Code or Codex that generate runner specs on your behalf (the CLI also reads from stdin with Submit the spec:
+The wizard collects cluster, profiles, release channel, and maintenance windows interactively, then opens your editor with a pre-filled spec before submitting:File mode accepts YAML or JSON, which makes it the preferred path for repeatable setups and a good fit for agents like Claude Code or Codex that generate runner specs on your behalf.
+The CLI also reads from stdin with Submit the spec:

 maintenance_policy.windowsis optional.
-When set, automatic updates apply only during the specified cron windows.runner_group_idis optional and is used for scheduling affinity when you have multiple runners in the same zone.
+When set, automatic updates apply only during the specified cron windows.runner_group_idis optional.
+Use it for scheduling affinity when you have multiple runners in the same zone.

 Common validation errors